nielsbaloe/vertxui/README.md

 ### Serverside

 The serverside is easy.
-This single line serves all necessary front-end Javascript code including the necessary (single-lined) wrapping HTML, ready to be shown in the browser.
-It compiles to javascript too (if there is a source folder), without installing an IDE plugin.
-Vert.X comes with HTTP compression out of the box so there is no need to do anything else except turning HTTP compression on (see all examples).
+This single line serves all generated Javascript code (in folder /a/...) and thea single-lined wrapping HTML (as /index.html).
+It compiles to javascript too (if there is a source folder), without installing an IDE plugin, just run the server and point your browser to http://localhost/ ;) .

-	router.route("/client").handler(new VertxUI(Client.class, true, true));
+	router.get("/*").handler(VertxUI.with(Client.class, "/", debugMode, generateHtml));

 ### Automatic browser reloading